Time In The Market, Not Timing The Market? Catchy Phrase Ignores Key Evidence

 On the other hand, "market timing" with nothing more than a 10-month simple moving average and the 10-year Treasury has outperformed buy-n-hold with less risk.

 This is worth repeating.
 Market timing with the 10-month simple moving average has outperformed buy-n-hold over the last 90 years.
 It has done so on a head-to-head basis.
-And more importantly for risk managers, it has done so on a risk-adjusted basis via standard deviation and the Sharpe ratio.
+And, more importantly, for risk managers, it has done so on a risk-adjusted basis via standard deviation and the Sharpe ratio.

 To the untrained eye, the head-to-head result for compounded growth might steal the spotlight.
 It shouldn't.
 The real payoff is that the trend-following discipline minimizes portfolio volatility and reduces portfolio drawdown.